Agile Testing Quadrants: A Complete Guide to What They Are and How to Use Them

 2. Foster Collective Responsibility

-• Developers own the quality of Q1.
+• Developers owns the quality of Q1.

 • Testers act as consultants and experts in Q3.